celeste-42bit/convenimc/README.md

 # Caelestes' ConveniMC - Making Minecraft more convenient and satisfying

+## Scope

+This repo covers the development and sourcecode of the MODPACK (consisting of minecraft-mods created by other developers, all credits to them - and my self-engineered addons and supplementary software to make it all work together) and the private SERVER, which is running said pack.

 ## Description

 This modpack aims to improve visuals, gameplay mechanics and world features, while providing a coherent close-to-vanilla feeling.